How to help young people who self harm

-Live Online Webinar – Join Emily Gajewski – an expert in helping people overcome self-harm – on Tuesday 7th March 2023 for this special live webinar.
+Live Online Webinar – Join Emily Gajewski – an expert in helping people overcome self-harm – for her live webinar on Tuesday 14th May 2024.
 All you need is a quiet place to watch, a computer or tablet and a strong internet signal, the rest is easy.
-Simply book your place and we will email you your confirmation.
-You will receive your Zoom link the day before the event.
+Book your place and we’ll email you confirmation – you’ll receive your Zoom link the day before the event.

-EXTRA BONUS – the training will be recorded, in case anyone experiences technical difficulties on the day, so you will also get a recording for a limited time afterwards to maximise your learning.
+RECORDING – the training is recorded in case anyone experiences technical difficulties – or you can’t attend on the day – so you will also get a recording for a limited time afterwards to maximise your learning.